pjacekm/commandbox-mongodb/README.md

 # MongoDB connectivity package for CommandBox
 [MongoDB](https://www.mongodb.com/) [Java driver](http://mongodb.github.io/mongo-java-driver/) wrapper for [CommandBox](https://www.ortussolutions.com/products/commandbox).
 Supports querying, aggregation, map-reduce, GridFS and geospatial queries.
 This is a CommandBox module - use it in your CommandBox commands, modules or tasks.

+## No longer under active development

+**This repository is no longer maintained or actively developed.**

 ## Prerequisites
 - CommandBox v.
 3.9+
 - MongoDB v.
 3+ (currently supported MongoDB Java driver version: 3.6.3)